Elyod3/Matt-s-Profile/README.md

 My first real taste of IT was one and  of my early jobs at a data centre where i worked in security.
 I was so fascinated by what each little piece of equipment did and the people working there seemed to love what they did.

-From there I found a passion for the legal system and completed a diploma in Justice while also working at the tax office and hoping to become a police office.
+From there I found a passion for the legal system and completed a diploma in Justice while also working at the tax office and hoping to become a police officer.
 As life progressed I realised back to my original passion I wanted to work in IT.